-Preparing for Class #8: Multiple-Choice Tests and Managing Grades Files
+Preparing for Class #6: Multiple-Choice Tests and Managing Grades Files

 In addition to summarizing research relevant to creating (and evaluating) good multiple choice questions, today's article raises many issues related to invigilation and grading that are of key relevance in the TA role.
-We will also take this chance to consider how to manage a grades file-be sure to bring your data from last class to use as an example.
+We will also take this chance to consider how to manage a grades file.